amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 INFO:werkzeug:96.40.120.185 - - [06/Feb/2018 10:14:02] "POST /order/ HTTP/1.1" 200 -
 </pre>

-In the sample output, the container was assigned the name "disatracted_volhard".
+In the sample output above, the container was assigned the name "disatracted_volhard".
 Names are arbitrarily assigned.
 You can also pass the docker run command a name option if you want to specify the running name.
 You can read more about it in the [Docker run reference](https://docs.docker.com/engine/reference/run/).
 Kill the container using **Ctrl-C** now that we know it's working properly.

-6\.
+7\.
 Now that you have a working Docker image, tag and push the image to [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).
 ECR is a fully-managed Docker container registry that makes it easy to store, manage, and deploy Docker container images.
 In the next lab, we'll use ECS to pull your image from ECR.

 In the AWS Management Console, navigate to the [ECS dashboard](https://console.aws.amazon.com/ecs/) and click on **Repositories** in the left menu.
 You should see repositories for monolith and each microservice (iridium and magnesite).
 These were created by CloudFormation and prefixed with the *EnvironmentName* (in the example below, I used 'interstella' as my EnvironmentName) specified during stack creation.